lvh/txscrypt/README.rst

 txscrypt takes care of this for you.

-(It computes a salt of sufficient length using your OS' cryptographically secure random number generator.)
+(It computes a salt of sufficient length using your OS' cryptographically secure random number generator.
+Currently, that length is 256 bits.)

 But what about timing attacks?
 ==============================

 txscrypt takes care of this for you.

-(It relies on scrypt to get this right.
-There might be side channels related to multiple executions of ``scrypt`` on the same machine.)
+(It relies on salts being of sufficient length.
+There might be side channels related to multiple executions of ``scrypt`` on the same machine; but to the author's knowledge this has never been demonstrated as an attack.)

 But what about starving the thread pool?
 ========================================